-- 15.4.5.3 Whether the new allotments have suitable access to a formed public - 15.4.5.4 The extent to which allotment boundaries are located to conform with the local topography. - 15.4.5.5 The extent of compliance with the relevant parts of the Code of Practice for Land Development. - 15.4.5.6 Whether the result of land clearance (or the method of land clearance proposed) would adversely affect amenities. - 15.4.5.7 Whether the design of the subdivision makes adequate provision for, sewage disposal for each allotment, having regard to the susceptibility of groundwater or coastal water or freshwater to contamination by sewage or sewage effluent, and having regard to the potential for cumulative effects arising from on site sewage disposal. - 15.4.5.8 Whether esplanade land is required to be set aside as part of the subdivision.
+- 15.4.5.1 The requirements of section 106 of the Act. - 15.4.5.2 Whether the subdivision is for the adjustment of boundaries where no new allotments are created.
+Applications will generally be supported if they are of a minor nature and will facilitate the operation of rural or other lawfully established activities. - 15.4.5.3 Whether the new allotments have suitable access to a formed public road. - 15.4.5.4 The extent to which allotment boundaries are located to conform with the local topography. - 15.4.5.5 The extent of compliance with the relevant parts of the Code of Practice for Land Development. - 15.4.5.6 Whether the result of land clearance (or the method of land clearance proposed) would adversely affect amenities. - 15.4.5.7 Whether the design of the subdivision makes adequate provision for, sewage disposal for each allotment, having regard to the susceptibility of groundwater or coastal water or freshwater to contamination by sewage or sewage effluent, and having regard to the potential for cumulative effects arising from on site sewage disposal. - 15.4.5.8 Whether esplanade land is required to be set aside as part of the subdivision.